 When you name your Idaho Corporation, keep in mind that the name must conform to Idaho Code § 30-10-401.
 The name cannot already be in use within the state.

 - Filing Articles of Incorporation

 In order to form a corporation, you must file Articles of Incorporation.
 This document must be submitted to the Secretary of State.
 There is a $101 filing fee.
-The filing can be submitted in person or by mail.
+The filing can be submitted in person, by mail, or online.